ZucchiniZe/vim-spider/README.md

-# vim-javascript v0.9.0
+# vim-spider v0.9.0

-JavaScript bundle for vim, this bundle provides syntax and indent plugins.
+spider bundle for vim, this bundle provides syntax and indent plugins.

 ## A Quick Note on Regexes